 A: If you play a stringed instrument, it's surprisingly easy to transfer your skills to LinnStrument's stringed-instrument note layout, which is like an 8-stringed bass guitar with each row consisting of consecutive semitones, and with the rows tuned to fourths intervals.
 This isomorphic layout is both easier to learn and play than a piano keyboard note arrangement, and is much better suited to expressive performance.
 Here's why.
 And here's a page showing the location of popular chords and scales.

 A: You can see our current dealer list by clicking the Store/Dealers menu -> Dealer List.
-If there's no dealer near you with you to try out, email me (Roger) at sales@rogerlinndesign.com and there's a good chance of a LinnStrument owner in your area who would be willing to show you his.
+If there's no dealer near you to try out LinnStrument, email me (Roger) at sales@rogerlinndesign.com and there's a good chance of a LinnStrument owner in your area who would be willing to show you theirs.
 Or you can buy one from my online store and return it for a refund within 60 days.

-If your local local dealer doesn't carry LinnStrument, please tell him that I would welcome an order from them.
+If your local dealer doesn't carry LinnStrument, please tell them that I would welcome an order from them.

 A: In the default fourths tuning and default transposition, LinnStrument 128 has a pitch range of 51 semitones (F#0 to G#4), a little over 4 octaves; and the large LinnStrument model has a pitch range of 60 semitones (F#0 to F5) or 5 octaves.
 See here for a picture of the pitch locations on both models.